- This week: 2,330 views

 Yamaha R15 Review

-Best Entry-level Sports Bike in IndiaWednesday, February 19, 2014
+Best Entry-level Sports Bike in IndiaTuesday, June 3, 2014

 Yamaha R15 was the first affordable sports bike in India which shared most of the styling bits with Yamaha’s much expensive bikes from R series.
 The looks and performance of this bike made it famous instantly and looking at its popularity and rising competition, Yamaha has launched the second version of this bike – R15 Version 2.0.
-Yamaha also launched the Special Edition and MotoGP Edition of R15.
-Yamaha R15 Special Edition has been painted in a striking green shade with all-new decals on both sides.
-Yamaha R15 MotoGP Edition is inspired from the Grand Prix and looks awesome in blue and white.
-The As per the company both the bikes are very exclusive and limited units will be manufactured.
+Yamaha also launched the Racing Blue Edition and Grid Gold Edition of R15.
+Yamaha R15 Grid Gold has been painted in a striking Gold shade with all-new decals on both sides.
+Yamaha R15 Racing Blue Edition is inspired from the Grand Prix and looks awesome in blue and white.

 Yamaha R15 Version 2.0 features all-new design for engine fairing, new design for alloy wheels, split seat which is now better cushioned, new graphics and decals, fatter rear tyre - 130/70 - R17, bigger 220mm rear disc for better braking, all-new LED tail lamp which looks much better than 2010 model of YZF-R15, new ECU mapping for better pick-up and fuel efficiency, weight increased by 5kgs (now it weighs 136kgs), new design for saree guard and mudguard plus new design for the silencer/exhaust pipe.